markazerdd/katacoda-scenarios-1/service-level-objectives/step6.md

 # Setting a Burn Rate Alert on our SLO

 Error Budget Alerts are getting for keeping a team on the same page for switching priorities to prevent an SLA breach, but what if you want to detect when there is an active issue that is currently depleting your error budget at an elevated rate.
-Based on the priniciples from [Chapter 5 of the Google SRE Workbook](https://sre.google/workbook/alerting-on-slos/), you can now set Burn Rate Alerts on Datadog SLOs!
+Based on the principles from [Chapter 5 of the Google SRE Workbook](https://sre.google/workbook/alerting-on-slos/), you can now set Burn Rate Alerts on Datadog SLOs!

 Unlike Error Budget Alerts, Burn Rate Alerts are intended for active incident response.
 A Burn Rate Alert is composed of three components: